IWN-Currents/OGD-materials/README.md

 # OGD-materials
-This repository provides access to supporting materials for a submittal to the special issue "Geospatial Sensor Web - Concepts, Technologies and Applications" in the Springer Journal of Open Geospatial Data, Software and Standards titled "Pilot Implementation of the US EPA Interoperable Watershed Network"
+This repository provides access to supporting materials for the article <a href="http://rdcu.be/sYJE">
+"Pilot Implementation of the US EPA Interoperable Watershed Network"</a>, a submittal to the special issue "Geospatial Sensor Web - Concepts, Technologies and Applications" in the Springer Journal of <a href="https://opengeospatialdata.springeropen.com/">
+Open Geospatial Data, Software and Standards</a>.

 Materials include: